 - Your home is put up as collateral.
 When you use your home as equity, you risk the roof over your head.
 In other words, your home could be repossessed if you don’t repay your loan.

 - You stretch your timeline.
-Once you add a second mortgage to the mix, you add more debt and can potentially extendthe amount of time it takes to pay off youroriginal mortgage.
+Once you add a second mortgage to the mix, you add more debt and can potentially extend the amount of time it takes to pay off your original.

-You can get a home equity loan or HELOC if you have equity in your home.
-In some cases, you can even get a home equity loan or HELOC soon after you buy a home.
+To qualify for a home equity loan, your lender will analyze your equity, credit score, and debt-to-income ratio.
+If you end up qualifying, you might be able to get a home equity loan soon after you buy a home.
 The amount you can borrow depends on the lender and the type of loan you’re after.